jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Anything you put out into the world contains [traces of your energy when you created it](https://www.youtube.com/watch?v=3TNm8MJXKfc).
 All work is a form of energy transfer.

-People can sense whether you're just just dicking around or genuinly care about the work you put out.
+People can sense whether you're just just dicking around or genuinly care about the work do.

 So what productivity boils down to is taking care of your body and finding a mission you can fully get behind.